Everything you need to navigate PHL

 - By bus: Megabus offers low-cost express bus routes throughout the Northeast Corridor.

 - By car: Almost half of the U.S. population is within a day's drive of Philadelphia.
 Once you arrive, there are more than 40 parking lots and garages in Center City.
 Pay with cash or credit or purchase a reloadable Smart Card.
 For a printable map of downtown parking, visit philapark.org.
+Drivers can also use SpotHero, a mobile app and website to search for and book discounted Philadelphia parking spots.

 - Get oriented: Thanks to founder William Penn’s smart and simple grid street design, the heart of the city is easy to navigate.
 The Schuylkill and Delaware rivers border Center City’s 25 blocks on the west and east.
 Keep in mind that, south of Market Street, streets running east and west are named after trees while north and south streets are numbered.